It's Rush Limbaugh, the EIB network of the Limbaugh Institute for Advanced Conservative Studies.

 No.

-You don't believe that there's any gays.
+You don't believe that there's any gays?

 I want to see what you're going at.

-What is that that's a silly, silly question.
+That's a silly, silly question.

 The Republican Party doesn't believe that.